Dylan Thompson

-Dylan Thompson (born October 24, 1991) is an American football coach and former quarterback who currently serves as a character coach for the Houston Texans.
-He played college football at South Carolina.
-Thompson performed backup signal caller duties for the majority of his career, however after the graduation of Connor Shaw, he was named the starting quarterback for the Gamecocks during the 2014 season.
+Dylan Thompson (born October 24, 1991) is an American professional football former quarterback who is the senior director of team support and advancement for the Washington Commanders of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.
+Thompson was a member of the NFL's San Francisco 49ers and Los Angeles Rams before becoming a character coach in 2017, working with the Charleston Southern Buccaneers men's basketball team and the NFL's Detroit Lions and Houston Texans.

-Early years
+Early life

-Thompson attended Boiling Springs High School in Boiling Springs, South Carolina, where he played football and basketball, earning scholarship offers for both sports.
+Thompson was born on October 24, 1991, in Boiling Springs, South Carolina.
+He attended Boiling Springs High School, earning scholarship offers in both football and basketball.
 He signed with South Carolina on June 15, 2009.
+During his high school career, Thompson threw for 1,300 yards, rushed for 500 yards, and accounted for 21 touchdowns in just six games, leading his high school to an 8-4 record before losing to AAAA state finalist Sumter in his junior year.
+Despite being hindered by a shoulder injury, he was selected for the Shrine Bowl of the Carolinas.
+Thompson also averaged 17 points, 5 rebounds, and 5 assists per game in basketball, earning a scholarship from Louisiana Tech.
+Rated a two-star prospect, he had other offers from East Carolina University, Kentucky, Vanderbilt, and Furman.
+Thompson was also ranked the 94th quarterback in his graduating class in the nation.

 College career

 After redshirting during the 2010 season, Thompson's first significant amount of play time would come during the 2012 season.
 He earned his first career start on September 8, 2012, after Connor Shaw was injured during the season opener at Vanderbilt.
-Thompson would use that opportunity to lead the Gamecocks to a 48-10 route of East Carolina.
+Thompson would use that opportunity to lead the Gamecocks to a 48–10 route of East Carolina.
 He finished the season with 66 completions on 127 passing attempts, netting 1,027 passing yards and 11 touchdowns (1 rushing).

 In 2013, Thompson again performed backup duties.
 He played in 10 of the Gamecocks' 13 games, earning a start at conference foe Missouri.
 Thompson finished the season with 52 completions on 89 passing attempts, netting 783 passing yards and 5 touchdowns (1 rushing).

-Prior to the 2014 season, Gamecock head football coach, Steve Spurrier, named Thompson as the starting quarterback.
+Prior to the 2014 season, Thompson was named the starting quarterback.
 Thompson started all 13 games for the Gamecocks.
 Despite his record-breaking offensive performance, he led the team to a comparatively lackluster season, largely due to poor defensive play.
 He would end the season (and his college career) with a 24–21 victory over the Miami Hurricanes in the 2014 Independence Bowl and as the SEC leader in several passing statistics.